ethereum/ethereum-org-website/src/content/roadmap/account-abstraction/index.md

 Account abstraction allows for a better overall user experience as well as improved security.
 The most important reason for this is that it will provide smart contract, wallet and application developers with much mroe freedom to innovate on the user experience in ways that we may not yet be able to anticipate.
 Some obvious improvements that will come along with account abstraction include bundling of transactions for speed and efficiency.
 For example, a simple swap should eb a one-click operation but today it requires signing multiple transactions for approving spending of individual tokens before the swap is executed.
 Accoutn abstraction removes that friction by allowing transaction bundling.
 Furthermore, the bundled transaction could approve precisely the right value of tokens required fo each transaction and then revoke the approvals after the transaction completes, providing additional security.

-Gas management is also much improved with accoutn abstraction.
+Gas management is also much improved with account abstraction.
 Not only can applications offer to pay their users' gas fees, but gas fees can be paid in tokens other than ETH, freeing users from having to maintain an ETH balance for funding transactions.
 This would work by swapping the user's tokens for ETH inside the contract and then using the ETH to pay for gas.

 Trusted sessions are also potentially transformative for user experiences, especially for applications like gaming where large numbers of small transactions might need to be approved in a small amount of time.
 Individually approving each transaction would break the gaming experience, but permanent approval is unsafe.
 Therefore, the wallet could approve certain transactions for a fixed time, possibly also up to a certain value or only to certain addresses.